Tom Florie

 Thomas Florie (September 6, 1897 – April 26, 1966) was an American soccer forward.
-He played in both the first and second American Soccer Leagues, winning two National Challenge Cup titles.
-Florie was also a member of the United States men's national soccer team at the 1930 and 1934 FIFA World Cup.
-He was inducted into the U.S. National Soccer Hall of Fame in 1986.
+He played in both the first and second iterations of the American Soccer League, winning two National Challenge Cup titles.
+Florie was also a member of the United States men's national soccer team and represented the U.S. at the 1930 and 1934 FIFA World Cup tournaments.
+He was inducted into the National Soccer Hall of Fame in 1986.

 Early career

-Born in New Jersey to Italian immigrant parents, Florie played soccer as a youth, but service in the Navy during World War I delayed the start of his career.
+Born in New Jersey to Italian immigrant parents, Florie played soccer as a youth, but his service in the Navy during World War I delayed the start of his professional career.
 In 1922, Florie signed with Harrison S.C. of the American Soccer League.
-However, he only played three games before leaving Harrison to play for American A.A. in the West Hudson Amateur League.
+However, he appeared in only three games before leaving Harrison to play for American A.A. in the West Hudson Amateur League.